shivivats/SpellSlinger/README.md

 Throw cards on the table next to the hut and bring the phone close to cast a spell.

+#Documentation

+Clone the whole project, open the index.html file in the "Documentation" folder.

 # End User Guide